amanguptaBay/DiffRobotA1/README.md

 ## robot_with_position_control.ttt

 A coppeliasim scene that has a robot along with a script that control it.
 The joint angles are from the json file that is exported.
+In order to get a future robot to work as this one does, you need to make all the respondable links as dynamic bodies, this is done by a checkbox.

 ## static_body_horse_model.ttt
 A coppeliasim scene that has a robot imported from a urdf.